LoLToHell/VBMeta-Hash-Fix/README.md

 - Used only by apps/services
 - Does not affect the actual boot verification
   **How apps use**:
-`java
+In java
-// An example of checking in an app
+`// An example of checking in an app
 String digest = SystemProperties.get("ro.boot.vbmeta.digest");
 if (!"expected_hash".equals(digest)) {
 // Actions in case of mismatch